 - Population structure and species delineation of Blackbutts

-The distribution and relationship of genetic variation between and among taxonomic entities and the impact of natural and artificial modification processes can inform policy and management of forest resources.
+Study of the distribution and relationship of genetic variation between and among taxonomic entities, and the impact of natural and artificial modification processes can inform policy and management of forest resources.

-The study used microsatellite markers to characterise the distribution of genetic variation across the natural range of E. pilularis along the east coast of Australia from Fraser Island in Queensland to Bega on the NSW/Victorian boarder and that of its sister taxon, large fruited Blackbutt (Eucalyptus pyrocarpa).
+The study used microsatellite markers (Shepherd et al. 2013b) to characterise the distribution of genetic variation across the natural range of E. pilularis along the east coast of Australia from Fraser Island in Queensland to Bega on the NSW/Victorian boarder and that of its sister taxon, large fruited Blackbutt (Eucalyptus pyrocarpa).

 The study found there were two geographic races within E. pilularis coincident with its span of two biogeographic regions (Shepherd et al. 2010).
 The sister taxon E. pyrocarpa was indistinguishable genetically from the northern race of E. pilularis and was therefore thought to be best considered as an ecotype (Shepherd and Raymond 2010).